-- 1.1 Most commentators and governments now accept that climate change is a reality, with all of its attendant risks to our way of life and the environment.
-Renewable sources of energy offer an opportunity to minimise the deleterious environmental changes arising from climate change, arising from over-reliance on fossil fuels.
-Of the most advanced renewable technologies, wind energy generation is set to make a substantial contribution to energy generation in the countries to which the Bern Convention applies.
-By the end of 2001, 4,500 MW of wind power capacity was added to the European electricity grids, bringing the installed capacity from wind in Europe to more than 17,000 MW.
+Most commentators and governments now accept that climate change is a reality, with all of its attendant risks to our way of life and the environment.
+Renewable sources of energy offer an opportunity to minimise the deleterious environmental changes of climate change, arising from over-reliance on fossil fuels.
+Of the most advanced renewable technologies, wind energy is set to make a substantial contribution to energy generation in the countries to which the Bern Convention applies.
+By the end of 2001, 4,500 MW of wind power capacity was added to the European electricity grids, bringing the installed capacity (as distinct from energy output) from wind in Europe to more than 17,000 MW.
 Germany, Denmark and Spain currently lead the way in installed capacity from wind energy.

 Most of this installed capacity is at present from onshore facilities.
-However, with developments in technology, offshore wind farms are likely to make up a significant part of future wind farm development in Europe.
-The assessment of potential environmental impacts, notably on biodiversity and habitats, should be an integral part of the planning process. - 1.2 This report first presents a review of the literature (published and unpublished) that documents the findings of research into bird wind farm interactions at both on shore and offshore wind farms, together with recommendations derived from those studies.
-This includes issues of: - Disturbance leading to displacement - Collision mortality - Direct loss of habitat to wind turbines and associated infrastructure; and - Other potential effects. - 1.3 The report then gives guidance on: - Criteria for assessing environmental impacts of wind farms on birds; and - Precautions to be taken when selecting sites for wind farms. - 1.4 This guidance is the result of more than 10 years of experience from BirdLife International and its European Partners, regarding the compatibility of wind farms with bird populations and habitats, and has taken into account the literature that documents the findings of research into bird wind farm interactions at both onshore and offshore wind farms, together with recommendations derived from those studies.
+However, with developments in technology, offshore wind farms are likely to make up a significant part of future wind farm development in Europe - for example, the UK government announced a major initiative to stimulate offshore wind development in July 2003.
+Whilst there are few operational offshore wind farms at present in Europe, there are many more applied for or authorised for construction and still more in the planning stages (OSPAR wind farms database, unpubl.).
+It is essential that robust assessment of potential environmental impacts, notably on biodiversity3 and habitats, becomes an integral part of the planning process to inform sensitive siting and so avoid deleterious environmental impacts.

+This report first presents a review of the literature (published and unpublished) that documents the findings of research into bird - wind farm interactions at both onshore and offshore wind farms, together with recommendations derived from those studies.
+The review is organised into sections dealing with the issues of:

+- Disturbance leading to displacement or exclusion, including barrier effects - Collision mortality - Loss of or damage to habitat resulting from wind turbines and associated infrastructure; and - Other potential effects.

+The report then gives guidance on:

+- Criteria for assessing environmental impacts of wind farms on birds; and - Precautions to be taken when selecting sites for wind farms.

+This guidance is the result of more than 10 years of experience from BirdLife International and its European Partners, regarding the compatibility of wind farms with bird populations and habitats, and has taken into account the literature that documents the findings of research into bird - wind farm interactions at both onshore and offshore wind farms.
+Offshore wind energy is at an earlier stage of development and whilst there are many transferable aspects of the results of onshore studies to the offshore environment, there are also some distinctive differences, hence the separation in the following review.
+Supporting information to the guidance is presented in Annex I, together with summarised information on study protocols, which was not formally sought for the commissioned report, but which was considered by the authors to be a useful addition.
+It is hoped that this material will provide helpful pointers to readers.